awsdocs/aws-license-manager-user-guide/doc_source/member-role.md

 If you delete this service\-linked role and then need to create it again, you can use the same process to recreate the role in your account\.

-You can also use the IAM console, AWS CLI, or IAM API to create a service\-linked role manually\.
+You can also use the IAM console, AWS CLI, or the IAM API to create a service\-linked role manually\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

 **Important**
 This service\-linked role can appear in your account if you completed an action in another service that uses the features supported by this role\.
-If you were using the License Manager service before January 1, 2017, when it began supporting service\-linked roles, then License Manager created the **AWSServiceRoleForAWSLicenseManagerMemberAccountRole** role in your account\.
+If you were using the License Manager service before January 1, 2017, when it began supporting service\-linked roles, then License Manager created the `AWSServiceRoleForAWSLicenseManagerMemberAccountRole` role in your account\.
 For more information, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.

 You can use the License Manager console to create a service\-linked role\.

-**To create a service\-linked role**
+**To create the service\-linked role**

-1. Log into your AWS Organizations management account\.
+1. Log in to your AWS Organizations management account\.

 1. Open the License Manager console at [https://console\.aws\.amazon\.com/license\-manager/](https://console.aws.amazon.com/license-manager/)\.

-1. In the left navigation pane, choose **Settings**, **Edit**\.
+1. In the left navigation pane, choose **Settings**, and then choose **Edit**\.

 1. Choose **Link AWS Organizations accounts**\.